Tomerg91/Lumea/memory-bank/activeContext.md

 Active decisions and considerations:

+- Using Redis for server-side caching with TTL support for better performance and memory management
+- Implementing proper static file caching with different expiration times based on file type
+- Using MongoDB indexes and optimized queries with field projection and pagination
+- Implementing code splitting with dynamic imports and React.lazy for better client-side performance
+- Using a lazyLoad utility with ErrorBoundary for graceful failure handling of lazy-loaded components
+- Using cleanup utilities (useAbortSignal, useCleanup, useSafeTimeout) for memory leak prevention
+- Implementing client-side performance monitoring with core web vitals and API response times
+- Creating an OptimizedImage component with responsive srcset and lazy loading
+- Using mobile-specific optimizations based on device capabilities and network conditions
+- Using compression middleware with gzip/br support for reduced payload sizes
 - Using node-cache for server-side caching with namespace support for better organization
 - Implementing in-memory caching with TTL for improved performance on frequently accessed data
 - Using optimized MongoDB queries with lean() and select() for better database performance
 - Using Promise.all for parallel queries to reduce response time
-- Implementing code splitting with React.lazy and Suspense for better client-side performance
-- Using gzip compression with proper browser capability detection
-- Creating performance monitoring middleware for tracking slow requests
 - Using Supabase Row-Level Security (RLS) policies for data access control
 - Implementing helper functions (get_user_role, user_owns_session) to simplify RLS policies
 - Using BIGINT for all IDs consistently across tables